14425466939_b0bbee260e

 When planning your arrival, please take a look at University's travel guidance.
 There are also orientation events, details of which can be found on the Orientation webpage.
 The University also arranges pre-sessional English courses.
 You may also find the University's Bank Guide for European and International Students useful for opening a bank account.

 If you require a visa to study in the UK and have not already begun the application process, please read through the University's Visa and Immigration Information.
 Visas can take a long time to come through, and so if you require one you should apply at the earliest opportunity to allow plenty of time for your application to be processed.
-When you arrive, you will need to provide us with a share-code so that we can check and record your student visa permission, check you arrival date and scan your passport.
-This will take place at the Induction Session in the Academic Office before you are enrolled.
+If you have been provided with a 30-day travel visa, you must collect your Biometric Residence Permit (BRP), usually from St Aldates Post Office on arrival in the UK.
+You will have received information about this from the UK Home Office in your country of application.
+Please collect your BRP promptly so that you can enrol; we will need to scan both your passport and the BRP in the Academic Office before you can be enrolled.

 Students who require a visa (those not from the UK or Ireland, or those who do not hold indefinite leave to remain or pre-settled or settled status) and are studying full time for more than 6 months will need to pay the Immigration Health Surcharge (IHS - see below) as part of a visa application to access the NHS services free of charge.